Church of Jesus Christ of Latter Day Saints (Strangite): Baptism for the dead

-Strangites believe in baptism for the dead; the Strangite church practiced this to a limited extent in Voree and on Beaver Island.
+Strangites believe in baptism for the dead and practiced it to a limited extent in Voree and on Beaver Island.
 However, rather than simply baptizing for anyone whose name can be located, Strang required a revelation for those seeking to have a baptism done for someone outside of a close relative "within the fourth degree of consanguinity".
 This could come through dreams, angelic appearances, or other means listed within Strang's revelation on the subject.
 While still believed in, baptisms for the dead are not currently performed in the Strangite church due to the lack of a temple and prophetic leadership.

 Eternal marriage

-Eternal marriage is taught in the Strangite church, though it is not required to be performed in a temple, as in the LDS Church.
+Eternal marriage is taught in the Strangite church, but unlike in the LDS Church, it is not required to be performed in a temple.
 Strangite Priests, Elders, High Priests or Apostles (of all four degrees) may perform this ceremony.
 Eternal marriages are still contracted among the Strangites today.

-Same-sex marriages (and homosexuality in general) are not permitted within the Strangite organization.
+Same-sex marriage and homosexuality in general are not permitted within the Strangite organization.

 Conservation of resources

-Conservation of forests and resources is mandated by the Strangite church.
+Conservation of forests and resources is mandated by the Strangites.
 Within Strang's Beaver Island kingdom and other places where Strangites were numerous, groves of trees were to be maintained upon each farm, village and town.
 Farms and cities without trees were required to plant them, and to establish parklands so that "the aged and the young may go there to rest and to play."
 Although Strang's kingdom has disappeared, his followers still endeavor to practice basic conservation measures.